-The Woodland Trust Object Concerned about the potentially adverse impacts The policy will be revised to take runoff.
+The Woodland Trust Object Concerned about the The policy will be revised to take runoff.
 A buffer of 20m will need to be maintained between the watercourse and gardens and opportunities for riparian habitat restoration should be secured'.
-Amend site policy as will have in relation to an area of ancient woodland known as Bulmer Coppice.
+TTUST potentially adverse impacts will have in relation to an area of ancient woodland known as Bulmer Coppice.
 Ancient woodland should not be included in areas that are allocated for development, whether for residential, leisure or community purposes as this leaves them open to the impacts of development.
-For this reason, we believe the site is unsound and should not be taken forward. account of the area of Ancient Woodland within the site to ensure it is protected and safeguarded from development appropriate
+For this reason, we believe the site is unsound and should not be taken forward. account of the area of Ancient Woodland within the site to ensure it is protected and safeguarded from development policy as appropriate

-STRATEGY QUESTION: SETTLEMENT/ SITE REFERENCE: Site GNLP0042 Land at Rear of Hill Farm House, Wroxham Road, Sprowston (Unreasonable Residential Site) TOTAL NUMBER OF REPRESENTATIONS: 2 SUPPORT/ OBJECT/ COMMENT BREAKDOWN: 1 Support, 1 Object, 0 Comment
+STRATEGY QUESTION: Site GNLP0042 SETTLEMENT/ SITE REFERENCE: Land at Rear of Hill Farm House, Wroxham Road, Sprowston (Unreasonable Residential Site) TOTAL NUMBER OF REPRESENTATIONS: 2 SUPPORT/ OBJECT/ COMMENT BREAKDOWN: 1 Support, 1 Object, 0 Comment